 Pig blood cake (£3.5).
-It came with a rich soy, mirin marinated hen’s egg yolk.
-Rich, complex flavour with a textual element provided by the rice and made unctuous by the yolk.
+It came with a rich soy and mirin marinated hen’s yolk.
+What you get is rich snd complex flavours with the rice within giving good body to each bite.

 Sweet potato chips, plum pickle ketchup (£3).
-Totally naughty but nice with this batter coated root vegetable.
+The experience is totally naughty but nice with this batter coated root vegetable.
 The ketchup had a sriracha taste to it which isn’t a bad thing at all.

 Confit pork belly, pork sauce, hot sauce, dried shallots (£4.5).
 A perfectly cooked slab of moist pork belly that melts in your mouth, glazed in sweet sticky sauce and smokey sweet shallots.
 Only a fool would dislike it.

 Guinea fowl chi shiang rice (£4.25).
-It’s that mirin-soy marinated yolk again working wonders with the soy dressed sticky rice, house pickles and slithers of gamey fowl.
+The mirin-soy marinated yolk features again and working wonders with the soy dressed sticky rice, house pickles & slithers of gamey fowl.
 An excellent little dish.

 Lamb Bao (£5).
 Lamb shoulder, coriander sauce, garlic mayo, soy pickled chilli.
 Sadly I didn’t try this one but my fellow diner was very content with it, there’s always a next time as they say.

-The good: A fairy tail story for an ambitious self-taught trio who serve up some unbelievable comfort food from Taiwan.
+The good: It’s a fairy tale story for an ambitious self-taught trio who serve up some unbelievable comfort food from Taiwan.
 They firmly establish themselves in an already fiercely competitive Soho restaurant circuit as a ‘ciao chi’ (small eats) no nonsense dining experience.
 The soy milk marinated chicken bao are a must as are the trotter nuggets.

-The bad: Don’t expect 5 star comfort as the wooden stools are a pain in the arse – conducive of anti-lingering.
+The bad: Don’t expect 5 star comfort as the wooden stools are a pain in the arse which are conducive of anti-lingering.
+Maybe this is their strategy to get people out quick for the next patrons in line?
 Take your time with the horlicks ice cream bao otherwise brain freeze will render you speechless.